maliahavlicek/what2do2day/readme.md

 Restricting results based on user's location would be ideal for a long term solution but it is not necessary for the MVP.
 Since I do not have experience with Google Maps's Nearby API, this bit of scope will be deferred until a polished core product is developed.
 Also not enough data will be loaded to make searching and geolocation viable initially.

-Creating, adding and updating functionality will only be accessible from menu options.
+Creating, reading and updating deleting functionality will only be accessible from menu options.
 This will allow the MVP to be built to serve the majority of long term users and keep the UX cleaner without an overwhelming amount of buttons.
-Admin proximity/ease of use functionality can be added later.
+Admin proximity/ease of use functionality can be added after such roles are clearly defined.

-Consolidating Delete functionality into an enable/disable property reduces pages to develop.
-It also reduces the number of items in the menus and makes overall navigation easier.
+Consolidating Delete functionality into an share/don't property reduces pages to develop.
+It also reduces the number of items in the menus and makes overall navigation easier while protecting the data's integrity by avoiding jumps in auto generated id's.

 Business logic to track search requests, and the events and places that users interact with will be collected.
 This will aide in negotiating affiliate link deals and ads will be included but graphical visualization will not be included in the MVP, only a list of the data collected.
-Likewise we need to know how many users are coming to the site and what percentage of them interact or do not interact with out buttons so we will attempt to track unique visits to our site.
+Likewise we need to know how many users are coming to the site and what percentage of them interact or do not interact with our buttons so we will attempt to track unique visits to our site and core functionality clicking attributes.

 ### Structure
 In order to have a better idea of the tables and the relationships between them I looked at google Maps' Places API to help determine what fields my place object should have.
 Knowing the data fields I may want to have and those that were extraneous, helped me devise a rough Entity Relationship Diagram(ERD):